Completing Your Income Tax Return

 You can file your income tax return using software authorized for filing the personal income tax return.

-Copies of the “Forms” and “Guide” income tax return booklets are available at most Desjardins caisses.
+Copies of the “Forms” and “Guide” booklets for the income tax return are available at most Desjardins caisses.

 You can also print the income tax return, schedules and guide from our website.
 Forms and publications related to the income tax return are available on our website under Online Services, Forms and Publications.